winglang/docsite/blog/2023-10-12-constructs-api-design-2.md

 Uh oh - this smells like a recipe for problems.

+## When properties get stale

-Let's see how properties can conflict with mutating methods through an example.
+Let's understand what causes properties to not play well with mutating methods through an example.
-I'll start by taking my `Flower` class from the previous post and adding options to specify its native regions:
+I'll start by taking my `Flower` class from the previous post and adding options to specify the regions in the world where it's natively found:

 ```js
 class Flower extends Construct {